One Good Thing by Jillee

 1. Foggy Windshield Fixes

 During the winter months, fogged-up and frosty windshields can be a constant issue.
 To quickly eliminate the fog without creating a mess of smudges, use a chalkboard eraser!
-It works really well, and it’s easy to store in your glove box or center console.
+It works really well and is easy to store in your glove box or center console.

 Another tip for dealing with a foggy windshield is to make sure your car’s air recirculation is turned off.
 The air in your car is already humid, and humid air contributes to windshield fogging.
 Use the fresh air intake option instead, which will pull in dry air from outside.
 The dry air will help take care of the fog in no time!